open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "collect" method MUST return accumulated `Exemplar`s.

-These `Exemplar`s MUST have their attributes filtered by an aggregator (or after the aggregator) when generating final Metric data points to ensure a complete view of the attributes from the original measurement.
-This does not need to be part of the `ExemplarReservoir` interface, but SDKs may choose to include it.
+`Exemplar`s MUST retain the any attributes available in the measurement that are not preserved by aggregation or view configuration.
+Specifically, at a minimum, joining together attributes on an `Exemplar` with those available on its associated metric data point should result in the full set of attributes from the original sample measurement.

 The `ExemplarReservoir` SHOULD avoid allocations when sampling exemplars.